Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 3. Wellness Soft Puppy Bites

-These treats from Wellness are designed specifically for puppies, which makes them a great option for younger dogs.
+These treats from Wellness are designed specifically for puppies, which makes them a good option for younger dogs.

 They have a soft texture and gentle ingredients that are easier on developing digestive systems.